 It started out with a miss, how did it end up like this?

 In the Fall of 2021, I was looking at the barren, landlord-beige walls of my DC-area apartment and thought about how it would be nice to have some more art for my walls.
 I then thought about how other cities have blinky PCB metro maps, and given DC’s burgeoning maker / tech crowd and transit / urbanist enthusiasts, someone surely had made one.
-As it turns out, no one had.
+As it turns out, no one had (at the time).

 So I decided to learn how to make one.
 I figured it would be a good learning exercise to learn about making custom PCB and developing embedded / IoT software (beyond very simple RaspberryPi projects).

-Over the next few months, I got an ESP8266 chip talking with WMATA’s API using Arduino code, poked at developing a continuous-integration pipeline for embedded software, appreciated the value of going with what an API provides to meet my needs instead of trying to come up with a clever solution to save a few bytes, learned how to use InkScape to design artwork and how to turn that artwork into a PCB footprint, and designed my own custom PCB that worked on the first go around!
+Over the next few months, I got an ESP8266 chip talking with WMATA’s API using Arduino code, poked at developing a continuous-integration pipeline for embedded software, appreciated the value of going with what an API provides to meet my needs instead of trying to come up with a clever solution to save computer memory, learned how to use InkScape to design artwork, turned that artwork into a PCB footprint, and designed some custom PCB!

 While I’m selling the boards for more than the raw material costs (not to mention shipping costs, transaction fees, …), I’m not making a huge mark-up or coming close to making what I would per-hour at my job.
 I started this project to have some art that I could enjoy, and I want these boards to be accessible.
 I also don’t plan on pocketing most of the profits.
-Aside from the occasional treat, the proceeds will be going to local DC community members and organizations, mostly mutual aid efforts like DC Abortion Fund and the coalition of mutual aid networks supporting migrants bussed to DC.
+Aside from some passive income, the proceeds will be going to local DC community members and organizations, mostly mutual aid efforts.

 I have a full-time job that is not selling these boards, so don’t expect the most responsive or highest-quality customer service.
 I want to make something that everyone can use and enjoy, but I don’t have the capacity to make this as professional and seamless as possible.